Live Music Festival

 Live Music Festival (previously known as Coke Live Music Festival) is a music festival which has been taking place in Kraków, Poland since 2006.
 The main organizer of the festival is the concert agency Alter Art, and until 2014 the festival's principal sponsor was the Coca-Cola Company.
-In April 2014, it was announced that the festival has a new sponsor, and the next edition will be organized in Summer 2015, after a one-year break.
+In April 2014, it was announced that the festival has a new sponsor, and the next edition was organized in Summer 2015, after a one-year break.

 From 2006 to 2008, the festival was held at the Wisła Kraków Stadium.
 In 2009, its location moved to the Polish Aviation Museum airport.
 The festival is held in August and last two days—with the exceptions of the 2006 edition (lasting one day, in September) and the 2009 edition (three days).

 Coke Live Music Festival usually features more hip-hop artists than other large Polish music festivals, such as Open'er Festival and Orange Warsaw Festival.
 However, in 2013 the main focus was put on mainstream rock artists and it was the first Coke Live Music Festival edition not head-lined by an American hip-hop star.

 In 2009, Coke Live Music Festival was nominated in the Best Overseas Festival category at the UK Festival Awards.

 In 2015 festival came back with new name, Kraków Live Festival, in the new place, Błonia, and in new form.
 From this year festival presents more alternative music and the stages are placed in tents.

-The 2020 and 2021 editions of the festival was cancelled due to the coronavirus pandemic.
+The 2020 and 2021 editions were cancelled due to the coronavirus pandemic.
+The festival returned in 2022.
+The 2023 and 2024 editions were also cancelled; organizers cited logistical and organizational difficulties in securing a suitable new festival space for the 2024 edition.